-Certain divisions of land are exempt from the subdivision regulations if the division is not defined as a subdivision by Section 30-28-101, C.R.S., or if the Board of County Commissioners determines that such a division is not within the purposes of the subdivision statute, Section 30-28-133, et seq., C.R.S., or the subdivision regulations of this Land Use Code.
+Certain divisions of land are exempt from the subdivision regulations if the division is not defined as a subdivision by 30-28-101, C.R.S., or if the Board of County Commissioners determines that such a division is not within the purposes of the subdivision statute, Section 30-28-133, C.R.S., et seq., or the subdivision regulations of this Land Use Code.
 An application requesting subdivision exemption is subject to the approval process in Section 5-501, Request for Subdivision Exemption Plat or Legal Description Approval.
-Although exempt from the subdivision regulations, uses of land on parcels of land created through subdivision exemption are subject to other County regulations.
-All subdivision exemptions shall meet the basic exemption criteria in Article 7, Section 7-501.
+Although exempt from the subdivision regulations, uses of land on parcels of land created through subdivision exemptions shall meet the basic exemption criteria in Article 7, Section 7-501.

 Section 5-301 Types of Subdivision Exemptions.
 The Board of County Commissioners has established the following types of subdivision exemptions: